bigpipe/plugin-xhr/README.md

 #### Pagelet.xhr.post()

 Execute a POST request to the provided `uri` with optional JSON data.
-The content written to the response will be used for rendering, see the [introduction][#client-api].
+The content written to the response will be used for rendering, see the [introduction].

 ```js
 pipe.on('search:render', function render(pagelet) {